WashimNeupane/datacooker/README.md

 # datacooker
 Curates a mix of datasets for llm training.
+Based on dolma library (See https://arxiv.org/abs/2402.00159)

 # Dataset Subset Downloader